Accreditation Council for Pharmacy Education

 The Binghamton University School of Pharmacy and Pharmaceutical Sciences Doctor of Pharmacy program is intended to prepare students for New York state licensure and certification requirements.
 Admission into this program does not guarantee that students will obtain a license or certificate.
 Licensure and certification requirements are set by agencies that are not controlled by or affiliated with Binghamton University’s School of Pharmacy, and licensure and certification requirements can change at any time.

-To be licensed in New York state, an individual must meet educational requirements and pass all three parts of the pharmacist licensing exam series with five years:
+To be licensed in New York state, an individual must meet educational requirements and pass two pharmacist licensing exams:

-- Part II: Multi-State Pharmacy Jurisprudence Exam (MPJE)
+- Multistate Pharmacy Jurisprudence Exam (MPJE) for New York state

 Once licensed in New York state, an individual has reciprocity with all other U.S. states, with, at a minimum, the successful passing of the Multistate Pharmacy Jurisprudence Examination (MPJE).
 Find a complete list of any additional state restrictions for licensure transfer on the National Association of Boards of Pharmacy website.